-- 3. Supplemental activities in the overall SOW that do not exceed 25% of all counseling and training activities in the program corresponding to one of the following focus areas considered gaps in network services: (10points) - a.
-Training programs for youth entrepreneurs - b.
-Training and consulting to support employee ownership - c.
-Space technology programs - Please note that there is a very strong preference for training and consulting that is free of charge to participants.
-Low-cost training and/or consulting must be thoroughly described and justified in your application and there must be a mechanism for participants to participate free of charge.
-CalOSBA reserves the right to require that low-cost training and/or consulting be made free.
+Please note that there is a very strong preference for training and advising that is free of charge to participants.
+Low-cost training and/or advising must be thoroughly described and justified in your application and there must be a mechanism for participants to participate free of charge.
+CalOSBA reserves the right to require that low-cost training and/or advising be made free.